bytecodealliance/wasmtime/docs/examples-profiling-perf.md

 $ perf inject --jit --input perf.data --output perf.jit.data
 ```

-And we should have all out information now!
+And we should have all our information now!
 We can execute `perf report` for
 example to see that 99% of our runtime (as expected) is spent in our `fib`
 function.
 Note that the symbol has been demangled to `fib::fib` which is what
 the Rust symbol is: